Michael Dickins

 Raising Two White Boys in the South is a collaborative, multi-media installation created by artists Michael Dickins and Dawn Martin Dickins.
 This installation is a reflection of contemporary Southern thought that has been influenced by deep-rooted tradition, a troubled past, and a desire to both embrace and dispel common stereotypes.

-The artists currently live in a small, rural, north Georgia town that is predominantly white, conservative, and Christian.
+The artists created this work when they lived in a small, rural, north Georgia town that is predominantly white, conservative, and Christian.
 According to the Dickins’, “We started this project as a way to understand and discuss topics such as diversity and southern identity with our children.
 The main question we started with was, “How can we expose our children and educate them about other cultures, races and ethnicities while living and working in such a homogeneous community?"

 This modular installation can be altered to fit within the space in which it is displayed, thus allowing for more accessibility to continue the dialogue.